dpyshnenko/airbnb-dbt-snowflake/README.md

 o# airbnb-dbt-snowflake

 Data modelling using dbt and snowflake.
+Based on the Airbnb data.